 This information is correct at time of publishing.
 Travellers should always contact their nearest embassy or foreign office, and travel agent to confirm all their requirements for visas, vaccinations and passports.

-To help you prepare for your journey we have put together some information that will assist you with your final arrangements.
-Whether you're wondering about your river ship's services and amenities, how to handle gratuities, contact details, and more - we hope the information on this page helps you along your way.
+To help you prepare for your journey we have put together some information that will assist you with your final arrangements ahead of your holiday.
+We hope the information on this page helps you along your way.

 Visit Preparing For Your Trip

 We wish you an enjoyable experience and know you'll return home with wonderful memories of a unique and exciting holiday with APT.

 Discover New Zealand and be inspired by a natural and cultural paradise called the 'Land of the Long White Cloud'.
 Let APT guide you on an unforgettable holiday, set to mountainous backdrops and pristine wilderness, while all along, immersing you in Maori culture, cosmopolitan cities and magical experiences.